 Another ancient Greek that used the Furies in his work goes by the name of Aeschylus.
 Why the Furies are nowadays also known as Euminides is largely due to his work.
 Aeschylus mentioned them in a trilogy of plays, as a whole called Oresteia.
 The first play is called Agamemnon, the second is called The Libation Bearers, and the third is called The Eumenides.

-As a whole, the trilogy details a story of Orestes, who kills his mother Clytemnestra out of revenge.
+As a whole, the trilogy details the story of Orestes, who kills his mother Clytemnestra out of revenge.
 He does so because she killed her husband and Orestes’ father, Agamemnon.
 The central question of the trilogy is what the right punishment is for the killing that was conducted by Orestes.
 The most relevant part of the trilogy for our story is, as expected, The Eumenides.

 In the last part of the trilogy, Aeschylus does not just try to tell an entertaining story.
 He actually tries to describe a shift in the judicial system of ancient Greece.
 As indicated before, the reference to Eumenides, rather than the Furies, signals a shift in a judicial system based on fairness as opposed to vengeance.